pshubham95/cf-Redis-UI/README.md

 # redis_ui
 # README #

 Redis UI is a web-based administration tool for redis.
-It is compatible with predix and can be configured with a redis service instance on Predix.
+It is compatible with predix and can be configured with a redis service instance running on Predix.

 ### Contents ###